-I am an interdisciplinary scholar at Washington and Jefferson College.
+I am an interdisciplinary teacher-scholar at Washington and Jefferson College.
 My areas of research surround computing education and cross-disciplinary uses of technology.
 From a research perspective, I am interested in knowing more about how people learn through computing approaches; and how user interactions, interface design, and computer graphics impact user understandings of content.

 My work includes explorations of technical development, learning science, visual interpretation, and interface design.
 My production activities in web and mobile development as well as digital media are paramount to my academic work.